nishcreed/TurfsZone/README.md

 ## Features
 - Viewing available turfs with the help of a map
 - Authentication and Authorization
-- Add,delete,update turfs and reviewing
+- Add,delete,update, delete and giving reviews for turfs

 ## How to run locally